Epyon01P/hasstutorial/README.md

 `sudo useradd -rm homeassistant -G dialout,gpio,i2c`

 We will install the Home Assistant Core Python application in a virtual environment, or *venv*.
-A venv is kind of like an isolated copy of an existing Python installation, where you can mess around with installing additional libraries or downgrading packages without botching the rest of the system.
+A venv is kind of like an isolated copy of an existing Python installation, where you can mess around with installing additional libraries or up/downgrading packages without botching the rest of the system.
 If you really end up turning the venv into a hot mess, you can delete it and start over fresh.
 It’s not a virtual machine, but what Python’s concerned, it’s pretty close.

 Go to the directory where the venv will live and create it